Keywords: Policy Optimization, Nash Equilibrium, Mahjong AI

 Abstract: The deep policy gradient method has demonstrated promising results in many large-scale games, where the agent learns purely from its own experience.
-Yet, policy gradient methods suffer convergence problems to a Nash Equilibrium (NE) in multi-agent situations.
-Counterfactual regret minimization has a convergence guarantee to a NE in two-player zero-sum games, but it usually needs domain-specific abstraction techniques and model-based traversing to deal with large-scale games.
-To inherit merits from both methods, we extend the actor-critic algorithm framework in deep reinforcement learning to solve a large-scale two-player zero-sum imperfect-information game, 1v1 Mahjong, whose information set size and game length are much larger than Poker.
-In particular, we modify the policy optimization objective from originally maximizing the discounted returns to minimizing a type of weighted cumulative counterfactual regrets.
-This modification is achieved by approximating the regrets via a deep neural network and minimizing the regrets via generating self-play strategies using Hedge.
-We name the proposed algorithm Actor-Critic Hedge (ACH) and derive its theoretical connection to CFR.
-We prove the convergence of ACH to a NE under certain conditions.
-Experimental results on the proposed 1v1 Mahjong benchmark and benchmarks from OpenSpiel demonstrate that ACH outperforms related state-of-the-art methods.
-Also, the bot obtained by ACH defeats a human champion in 1v1 Mahjong.
+Yet, policy gradient methods with self-play suffer convergence problems to a Nash Equilibrium (NE) in multi-agent situations.
+Counterfactual regret minimization (CFR) has a convergence guarantee to a NE in 2-player zero-sum games, but it usually needs domain-specific abstractions to deal with large-scale games.
+Inheriting merits from both methods, in this paper we extend the actor-critic algorithm framework in deep reinforcement learning to tackle a large-scale 2-player zero-sum imperfect-information game, 1-on-1 Mahjong, whose information set size and game length are much larger than poker.
+The proposed algorithm, named Actor-Critic Hedge (ACH), modifies the policy optimization objective from originally maximizing the discounted returns to minimizing a type of weighted cumulative counterfactual regret.
+This modification is achieved by approximating the regret via a deep neural network and minimizing the regret via generating self-play policies using Hedge.
+ACH is theoretically justified as it is derived from a neural-based weighted CFR, for which we prove the convergence to a NE under certain conditions.
+Experimental results on the proposed 1-on-1 Mahjong benchmark and benchmarks from the literature demonstrate that ACH outperforms related state-of-the-art methods.
+Also, the agent obtained by ACH defeats a human champion in 1-on-1 Mahjong.

 One-sentence Summary: A new actor-critic algorithm for approximating a Nash Equilibrium in the large-scale imperfect-information game 1v1 Mahjong.

 Supplementary Material: zip